Shahibr7/Global-Country-Analysis/README.md

 Initially, I obtained and downloaded the dataset from Kaggle.
 After downlaoding the data, I exported the file in Excel and scanned through the dataset, looking for missing columns, inconcistencies which I made sure to clean out before starting my analysis.
 I then ram basic SQL queries on MySQL to ensure the data has been loaded correctly.
 Examples of such queries were: SELECT * FROM Global_Countries LIMIT 10;

+I ran into a problem when attempting to import the data onto MySQL.
+I set the datatype for a few columns as 'DECIMAL' however the actual data contained special chracters such as '%'.
+To resolve this issue, I divided the original data by 100 so that they are in decimal format instead.
+This enabled me to successfully import the data on MySQL.

 ## Results & Findings

 ## Conclusion